 Learning new ways to ‘pass the baton’

 He compared WordPress’ well-honed remote work techniques to the storied Japanese 4X100 meter relay team that’s grabbed medals around the world in recent years, including silver at the 2016 Olympics in Rio de Janeiro.
 The secret is in the passing of the baton, using an underhand pass that doesn’t break the runners’ rhythms, shaving seconds off their time.
 And seconds count.
-What we were really figuring out in the work-from-home world were new ways to pass the baton.
+What we were really figuring out in the work-from-home world is new ways to pass the baton.

 “The pandemic,” Mullenweg argued, “is a time for companies to ask themselves ‘what are we really selling?’ as he noted the old yarn that selling a drill bit is really about selling a hole in the wall.
 We repeatedly asked ourselves this question.
 We honed our message, iterated more quickly, and the market for our tools began to pick up at a faster pace.
 The pandemic was driving a real need for our customers to collaborate on data – and we were listening to them better than ever before.
 With the surge in innovation, we were releasing almost 100 new iterations of our platform each month.
 And we still are.